bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 After thinking for a bit, I realized that almost all objects in JavaScript can be serialized trivially with :code:`JSON.stringify()`, so I just accessed the internal vector store storage and serialized that to a file.
-That file would then be stored on R2 object store, which then could be read back in a Worker (not using LangChain.js) and I could construct a new vector store object and just assign the internal storage.
+That file would then be stored on R2 (object store), which then could be read back in a Worker (not using LangChain.js) and I could construct a new vector store object and just assign the internal storage.
 This worked out pretty well (and much better than my initial naive idea of reindexing the whole corpus on every inference